FarronF/limerick-council-meetings/meetings/2019/10/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th September 2019.md

 There are no continuous water quality monitors in the city.
 Water quality is sampled

-monthly from March to October by the Council/Irish Water laboratory at Worrell's--- 8
+monthly from March to October by the Council/Irish Water laboratory at Worrell's
+---
+8

 End, Castleconnell and Corbally Baths to look at water quality in the context of the